stack-auth/stack/README.md

 # Stack Auth: Open-source Clerk/Auth0 alternative

-Stack Auth is a fully managed solution.
-It provide frontend and backend libraries for Next.js, React, and JavaScript.
+Stack Auth is a fully managed authentication solution.
+It provides frontend and backend libraries for Next.js, React, and JavaScript.
 The setup is just five minutes, and you will instantly get to use features that you would otherwise need to implement yourself as you grow your project, such as password reset, organizations/teams, impersonation, RBAC, and user metadata.

 Get started with OAuth and email/password Auth by just clicking a few toggles: